fit2anything/keycloak-cluster-setup-and-configuration/README.md

 ![5](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/5.png)
 ![6](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/6.png)

----
+## One more thing
 I believe the above solutions are available for most scenes, but for some other scene this is not enough, e.g. kubernetes.

-In kubernetes, multicast is available only for the containers in same node, for the pods cross node multicast is not working, furthermore for a pod there is no static ip that can be used to configure TCPPING or JDBC_PING.
+In kubernetes, multicast is available only for the containers in same node, for the pods cross node multicast is not working, furthermore for a pod there is no static ip can be used to configure TCPPING or JDBC_PING.

 But that's ok because we can use [KUBE_PING](http://jgroups.org/manual/#_kube_ping) in kubernetes.

+Actually JDBC_PING is another option besides KUBE_PING.
+In the JDBC_PING.cli mentioned above we have handled this,  if you don't set the JGROUPS_DISCOVERY_EXTERNAL_IP environment variable, the pod ip will be used, that means in kubernetes you can  simply set JGROUPS_DISCOVERY_PROTOCOL=JDBC_PING then your keycloak cluster is ok.
-And also don't worry, KUBE_PING is not the only choice, actually JDBC_PING is another option.
+But that's ok because we can use [KUBE_PING](http://jgroups.org/manual/#_kube_ping) in kubernetes. , KUBE_PING is not the only choice, actually JDBC_PING is another option.
 In the attached JDBC_PING.cli we have handled this,  if you don't set the JGROUPS_DISCOVERY_EXTERNAL_IP environment variable, the pod ip will be used, that means in kubernetes you can just set JGROUPS_DISCOVERY_PROTOCOL=JDBC_PING then your keycloak cluster is ok.